isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A scoped object is a local object, a global object, or a member.
-This implies that there is no separate allocation and deallocation cost in excess that already used for the containing scope or object.
+This implies that there is no separate allocation and deallocation cost in excess of that already used for the containing scope or object.
 The members of a scoped object are themselves scoped and the scoped object's constructor and destructor manage the members' lifetimes.

 ##### Example

-the following example is inefficient (because it has unnecessary allocation and deallocation), vulnerable to exception throws and returns in the "¦ part (leading to leaks), and verbose:
+The following example is inefficient (because it has unnecessary allocation and deallocation), vulnerable to exception throws and returns in the "¦ part (leading to leaks), and verbose:

     void some_function(int n)
     {